I'll Do Anything: Music

 Although James L. Brooks has mentioned he would like to release a director's cut restoring the musical numbers and including a making-of documentary, that project has yet to come to fruition.
 The film's commercially released version is available on DVD.

 In a 2013 interview, Zimmer said that a release of the musical version is unlikely: "The deal structure on those songs was so complicated and so expensive, and it would cost so much money in rights to put it out.”

 In an interview on Off Camera with Sam Jones, Jackson Browne stated that his song "I'll Do Anything", released on the 1993 album I'm Alive was originally written to be the title song for the movie.
 It was to be a comedic song sung by Albert Brooks where he is begging a test audience to favorably review his latest film.

+Bootleg of "Musical Cut"

+A bootleg recording of the original cut of the film with the musical numbers intact is known to exist.
+In April 2018, this version was watched and reviewed by the podcast Blank Check with Griffin & David.
+In August 2020, an underground live stream attempted to screen the "Musical Cut" online, but this was cancelled after the hosts were sent a cease and desist by the Prince estate.